rawezh97/Al-Khwarizmi-math-game/README.md

 - Earn points for correct answers and try to reach the highest score.

 ## System Requirements
-- [Emulator name] with support for Assembly 8086.
+- [emu8086] with support for Assembly 8086.
-- [Additional system requirements, if any]

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to [Game Name], please follow these steps:
+If you would like to contribute to [Al-Khwarizmi-math-game], please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.